Life Insurance for Marijuana Users – Complete New Guide to Getting the Lowest Rates in

 Fallacy #4 –

 All Life Insurance Companies Test for THC and Other Drugs

-Some companies will test for THC and others will just take your word for it.
-Some of the life insurance companies will not even ask if you smoke marijuana.
-Your agent can help determine what would be the most appropriate company to apply with.
-You can call us and we will pre-screen your situation and show you all your options.
+Some companies will test for THC, and others will just take your word for it.
+Some life insurance companies will not even ask if you smoke marijuana.
+Your agent can help determine the most appropriate company to apply with.
+You can call us, and we will pre-screen your situation and show you all your options.

 Fallacy #5 –

 This will all depend on how much marijuana you use.
 All life insurance companies underwrite their applications differently.
 This is why you want to use a carrier that is marijuana friendly so you can stay away from an expensive smoker rate.
 If you use tobacco products, you can expect a smoker’s rate, which could easily cost 200 to 300% more premium dollars.

 If you are a heavy marijuana smoker, you are headed for a smoker’s rate because of the lung damage heavy marijuana smoking will cause.
 It is only a matter of time before your respiratory system has had enough and your health declines.
 Unfortunately, the life insurance companies know this only too well.